Sivananda Yoga Health Educator Training (SYHET)

 2-Year Program Tuition

-To fulfill the program competencies the student must successfully complete the four designated Sivananda Yoga Health Educator modules along with 250 practicum hours under mentorship.
+To fulfill the program competencies the student must successfully complete the 3 designated Sivananda Yoga Health Educator modules with examination, plus distance learning along with 250 practicum hours under mentorship.

 Sivananda Yoga Health Educator Training Application

 The SYHET has been transformative.
 I signed up for the training wanting to infuse Eastern therapy practices into my Western clinical psychology career.
 After just the first module of the training, I came to realize that the reverse will be true – I will be infusing a bit Western psychology into my Yoga Health Education career.

 My favorite moment was witnessing the dialog between Swami Sita and an individual suffering from cancer, who was a patient of one of the SYHET teachers, Dr. Jain.
 It was instructive to hear how Swami Sita diagnosed the patients’ underlying emotional and spiritual challenges and then offered her a specific personalized prescription of Bhakti Yoga.
 It was inspiring to see how Swami Sita and Dr. Jain (an M.D. physician) could work together in such harmony towards helping the same patient.

 Just finished the second module of the Sivananda Yoga Health Educator-2 year, 800 hours long Yoga Therapy course, with contact, practical & online modules-aiming to bring western medicine & holistic healing techniques of Yoga & Ayurveda together, providing a much needed & balanced approach to health & healing.

 Thank You Swami Sita & all the teachers & organizers of this course for putting together this amazing content.

 Q&A with Swami Sitaramananda